HumanCellAtlas/metadata-schema/docs/contributing.md

 1. **Submit request** for update to the HCA metadata standard.
 Anyone can suggest/request changes to the metadata standards via three main routes:

-    1. Create a GitHub issue on the metadata-schema repo for either [updates](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=schema_update.md) or [new schemas](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=new_schema.md)
+    1. Create a GitHub issue on the metadata-schema repo for either [updates](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=schema_update.md) or [new schemas](https://github.com/HumanCellAtlas/metadata-schema/issues/new?template=new_schema.md).
+Please add the "content" label to the issue.
     1. Email the HCA DCP helpdesk at [data-help@humancellaltas.org](mailto:data-help@humancellaltas.org)
     1. Make a pull request against the develop branch of the metadata-schema repo (recommended for users familiar with GitHub)